vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-yourself and others and appreciating the beauty of life as it unfolds by grounding yourself in the present you create a foundation for lasting happiness one that isn't dependent on what has been or what might be but on the infinite possibility is of the Here and Now chapter 21 the interconnection between giving and receiving happiness doesn't exist in isolation it thrives in connection one of the most profound ways to cultivate happiness is through the interplay of giving and receiving often Society glorifies the act of giving while overlooking the equal importance of receiving yet both are essential for
+yourself and others and appreciating the beauty of life as it unfolds by grounding yourself in the present you create a foundation for lasting happiness one that isn't dependent on what has been or what might be but on the infinite possibility is of the Here and Now \n ##chapter \n 21 the interconnection between giving and receiving happiness doesn't exist in isolation it thrives in connection one of the most profound ways to cultivate happiness is through the interplay of giving and receiving often Society glorifies the act of giving while overlooking the equal importance of receiving yet both are essential for